Agent Analytics Skill

 Section titled “What To Ask Your Agent”Start in the codebase or site you want to measure, then ask:

-How did this site perform in the last 7 days?Show the funnel from page_view to signup_cta_click to signup.Create an experiment for the signup CTA with control and a clearer variant, then show me how to QA both versions before it gets traffic.What The Skill Does
+How did this site perform in the last 7 days?Show the funnel from page_view to signup_cta_click to signup.Create an experiment for the signup CTA with control and a clearer variant, then show me how to QA both versions before it gets traffic.Classify scope before setup or reads

 Section titled “What The Skill Does”The skill teaches the agent to use the official Agent Analytics CLI and API patterns without making you hand-write requests.